johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-05.md

 Implementation Requirements {#requirements}
 ---------------------------
-The following requirements apply to the implementation of the data model.
-These requirements ensure consistent implementation across different vendors and platforms while allowing for platform-specific optimizations where needed.
+The following requirements apply to the implementation of the data model and are intended ensure consistent implementation across different vendors and platforms while allowing for platform-specific optimisations where needed.
 Requirements 1-10 relate to packets forwarded or discarded by the device, while requirement 11 relates to packets destined for or originating from the device:

 1. All instances of Layer 2 frame or Layer 3 packet receipt, transmission, and discards MUST be accounted for.
 2. All instances of Layer 2 frame or Layer 3 packet receipt, transmission, and discards SHOULD be attributed to the physical or logical interface of the device where they occur.
 Where they cannot be attributed to the interface, they MUST be attributed to the device.
 3. An individual frame MUST only be accounted for by either the Layer 2 traffic class or the Layer 2 discard classes within a single direction or context, i.e., ingress or egress or device.
 This is to avoid double counting.
 4. An individual packet MUST only be accounted for by either the Layer 3 traffic class or the Layer 3 discard classes within a single direction or context, i.e., ingress or egress or device.
+This is to avoid double counting.
 5. A frame accounted for at Layer 2 SHOULD NOT be accounted for at Layer 3 and vice versa.
 An implementation MUST indicate which layers traffic and discards are counted against.
+This is to avoid double counting.
 6. The aggregate Layer 2 and Layer 3 traffic and discard classes SHOULD account for all underlying frames or packets received, transmitted, and discarded across all other classes.
 7. The aggregate Quality of Service (QoS) traffic and no buffer discard classes MUST account for all underlying packets received, transmitted, and discarded across all other classes.
 8. In addition to the Layer 2 and Layer 3 aggregate classes, an individual discarded packet MUST only account against a single error, policy, or no-buffer discard subclass.